Table of Contents

 Boosting Cognition and Brain Function

 The cholinergic properties of centrophenoxine stimulated the brain’s acetylcholine supply in rats.
-Increased amounts of acetylcholine in the brain has been shown to offset cognitive deficits within the neural network.
 More efficient brain function was also observed in older mice compared with younger mice, after three months of centrophenoxine treatment.

 Enhancing Focus and Concentration

 Centrophenoxine spurred metabolic activity in the brain cells of old rats.
-After six weeks of centrophenoxine treatment, the rats showed an increase in antioxidant enzyme activity in various regions of the brain.
-These antioxidant enzymes play a role in our ability to maintain focus and concentration.
+After six weeks of centrophenoxine treatment, rats showed an increase in antioxidant enzyme activity in various regions of the brain.
 Furthermore, healthy elderly subjects reported a significant increase in mental alertness after centrophenoxine treatment.

 Removing Waste and Toxins in the Brain

-The effect of centrophenoxine has been shown to demonstrate neuroprotective benefits.
-Aging is partly attributed to damage caused by free radicals.
-The accumulation of free radicals contributes to oxidative stress.
+Centrophenoxine may have neuroprotective benefits.
 Centrophenoxine fights off oxidative stress by reducing the concentration of free radicals in the brain.
-The administration of centrophenoxine also triggered an increase in antioxidative enzyme activity in several regions of the aging rat brain.
+Administration of centrophenoxine also triggered an increase in antioxidative enzyme activity in several regions of the aging rat brain.

 How Centrophenoxine Works

-Centrophenoxine is a cholinergic nootropic because it stimulates the production of acetylcholine in the brain by preventing its uptake by other organs in the body.
-By increasing the concentration of acetylcholine in the brain, the cognitive nutrition effects of centrophenoxine are intensified.
-In particular, the cerebral cortex and the hippocampus have shown elevated levels of acetylcholine.
-Both the cerebral cortex and the hippocampus play a primary role in determining intelligence, memory formation, and learning behaviour.
+Centrophenoxine is a cholinergic as it stimulates the production of acetylcholine in the brain by preventing its uptake by other organs in the body.
 Acetylcholine has been associated with improved cognition, including memory, concentration, and learning.

-Centrophenoxine does contain DMAE, which is known to cause birth defects in pregnant women.
-As a result, centrophenoxine should not be used by women of childbearing age.
+Centrophenoxine contains DMAE, which is known to cause birth defects in pregnant women.
+Centrophenoxine should not be used by women of childbearing age.

 Some users have reported mood disorders following supplementation with centrophenoxine.
 If you suffer from anxiety or depression, it is best to steer clear of centrophenoxine entirely.